Monica Azuba Ntege

-Monica Azuba Ntege (née Monica Azuba) is a Ugandan engineer and politician.
+Monica Azuba Ntege (12 February 1956 – 21 April 2026) was a Ugandan politician and engineer.
 She was the Minister of Works and Transport in the Ugandan Cabinet.
 She was appointed to that position on 6 June 2016 replacing John Byabagambi, who became Minister for Karamoja.
 She was replaced by Katumba Wamala in the cabinet on 14 December 2019.

 Background and education

-Monica Azuba was born in the Busoga sub-region, in the Eastern Region of Uganda, about 1954.
+Monica Azuba was born in the Busoga sub-region, in the Eastern Region of Uganda.
 She attended Gayaza High School for her O-Level and A-Level studies, graduating in 1973.
-She entered Makerere University in 1974, graduating in 1978 with a Bachelor of Science in Civil Engineering.
+Azuba entered Makerere University in 1974, graduating in 1978 with a Bachelor of Science in Civil Engineering.

 Career

-She was employed by Uganda Commercial Bank after graduating from Makerere in 1978.
+Azuba Ntege was employed by Uganda Commercial Bank after graduating from Makerere in 1978.

-When it was purchased by Standard Bank of South Africa in 2002, she stayed with he institution, rising to the position of Facilities Manager at Stanbic Bank Uganda Limited.
+When it was purchased by Standard Bank of South Africa in 2002, she stayed with the institution, rising to the position of Facilities Manager at Stanbic Bank Uganda Limited.
 She has served as a member of the board of Uganda National Roads Authority since June 2014.
 On 6 June 2016, she was appointed Minister of Works and Transport.